pyc28/tg-msg-fwd/README.md

 # Telegram messages forwarder

-This is a application that you can use for forward messages from various channel and groups to your group or channel.
+This is an application that you can use for forward messages from various channel and groups to your group or channel.

 <img src="https://i.ibb.co/frFB2K2/7.png" alt="7" border="0">